-The term 'Debit Card' is included in the Banking edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Debit Card' is included in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Debit cards are plastic cards that function like a check and are easily utilized like a credit card.
 Debit cards are commonly one of two types, either branded Visa or Master Card.
 When you use such a debit card to pay for a purchase, then this amount is deducted immediately from your checking account.
 Both convenience and security features are included in the use of a debit card.

 Debit cards provide tremendous convenience in their ease of use.
 No longer do you have to make sure that you are carrying enough money on you, or to take the time to write out a physical check while the long line waits impatiently behind you.
 Besides this ease of use, debit cards are accepted at literally millions of places around the country and the world.